loganmacdougall/loganmacdougall/README.md

 - 👋 Hi, I’m @loganmacdougall
-- 👀 I’m interested in coding and philosophy
+- 👀 I’m interested in coding full stack and low-level applications
-- 🌱 I’m currently learning 2d graphics
+- 🌱 I’m currently learning 2d graphics and cloud
-- 💞️ I’m looking to collaborate with a team
+- 💞️ Always looking to collaborate with a team
 - 📫 You can reach at me@loganmacdougall.com

 <!---